2008 United States House of Representatives elections in Georgia: District 11

+Predictions

 District 12

 Democratic incumbent John Barrow (campaign website) won against Republican John Stone (campaign website).
 CQ Politics forecasted the race as 'Democrat Favored'.

 Barrow won against State Senator Regina D. Thomas in the Democratic primary.
 In 2006, John Barrow won by only 864 votes against the Republican nominee, former Representative Max Burns.
 Barrow had defeated then-incumbent Burns in 2004 with 52% of the vote, but in 2007 Burns accepted a job with North Georgia College and State University.

 On the Republican side, radio announcer and former congressional aide John Stone won against mechanical engineer and former presidential candidate Ray McKinney and Ben Crystal.
 The present district, which was implemented starting with the 2006 election, would have given John Kerry 51% in 2004 (CPVI=D+2).